felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 I was inventing problems for fun and showing them off to our teacher.
 To everyone around I was surely being annoying, but I could not help it.
 I felt as though, for the first time, I had connected with what I would enjoy doing for the rest of my life.
-This class, had become a hobby, could lead into a real career!
+This class, which had become a hobby, could lead into a real career!
 I was excited.
 I now wanted to **teach physics**.